Facilitators: Jo Dery and Tamara Evanson, LICSW

 Audio editing and website design: Jo Dery

-Additional editing and mixing: Sydney Gemme and Ben Rogers
+Additional audio editing and mastering: Ben Rogers

 Funding for this project was provided by the Brattleboro Town Arts Fund in 2020,